Talking To Kids About COVID-19

 For younger children:

-Strategies that work for other worries and anxiety work now too.
+Strategies that work for other worries and anxiety work for COVID anxiety too.
 Ask your child to use their Realistic Thinking skills and generate alternatives to worried thoughts like “What else could happen instead?” or have them sort their worries into helpful worries (that help us wash our hands and stay safe) and unhelpful ones (that cause of to avoid things or just think and think with no action).
-Many resources for children can be found on Anxiety Canada’s website at https://www.anxietycanada.com/free-downloadable-pdf-resources/
+Anxiety Canada’s resources for anxiety in children can help you execute these strategies.

 Parents can say: